Lethal injection: Commonality

 The combination of a barbiturate induction agent and a nondepolarizing paralytic agent is used in thousands of anesthetics every day.
 Supporters of the death penalty argue that unless anesthesiologists have been wrong for the past 40 years, the use of pentothal and pancuronium is safe and effective.
-In fact, potassium is given in heart bypass surgery to induce cardioplegia.
+In fact, potassium is administered during heart bypass surgery to induce cardioplegia.
 Therefore, the combination of these three drugs remains in use.
 Supporters of the death penalty speculate that the designers of the lethal-injection protocols intentionally used the same drugs as are used in everyday surgery to avoid controversy.
 The only modification is that a massive coma-inducing dose of barbiturates is given.
 In addition, similar protocols have been used in countries that support euthanasia or physician-assisted suicide.

 Anesthesia awareness

 Thiopental is a rapid and effective drug for inducing unconsciousness, since it causes loss of consciousness upon a single circulation through the brain due to its high lipophilicity.
 Only a few other drugs, such as methohexital, etomidate, or propofol, have the capability to induce anesthesia so rapidly.
 (Narcotics such as fentanyl are inadequate as induction agents for anesthesia.)
 Supporters argue that since the thiopental is given at a much higher dose than for medically induced coma protocols, it is effectively impossible for the condemned to wake up.

 Anesthesia awareness occurs when general anesthesia is inadequately maintained, for a number of reasons.
-Typically, anesthesia is 'induced' with an intravenous drug, but 'maintained' with an inhaled anesthetic given by the anesthesiologist or nurse-anesthetist (note that there are several other methods for safely and effectively maintaining anesthesia).
-Barbiturates are used only for induction of anesthesia and although these drugs rapidly and reliably induce anesthesia, wear off quickly.
-A neuromuscular-blocking drug may then be given to cause paralysis which facilitates intubation, although this is not always required.
-The anesthesiologist or nurse-anesthetist is responsible for ensuring that the maintenance technique (typically inhalational) is started soon after induction to prevent the patient from waking up.
+Typically, anesthesia is 'induced' with an intravenous drug but 'maintained' with an inhaled anesthetic given by the anesthesiologist or nurse-anesthetist (note that there are several other methods for safely and effectively maintaining anesthesia).
+Barbiturates are used only for induction of anesthesia, and although these drugs rapidly and reliably induce anesthesia, they wear off quickly.
+A neuromuscular-blocking drug may then be given to cause paralysis, which facilitates intubation, although this is not always required.
+The anesthesiologist or nurse anesthetist is responsible for ensuring that the maintenance technique (typically inhalational) is started soon after induction to prevent the patient from waking up.

 General anesthesia is not maintained with barbiturate drugs because they are so short-acting.
 An induction dose of thiopental wears off after a few minutes because the thiopental redistributes from the brain to the rest of the body very quickly.
-Also thiopental has a long half-life and needs time for the drug to be eliminated from the body.
-If a very large initial dose is given, little or no redistribution takes place because the body is saturated with the drug; thus recovery of consciousness requires the drug to be eliminated from the body.
-Because this process is not only slow (taking many hours or days), but also unpredictable in duration, barbiturates are unsatisfactory for the maintenance of anesthesia.
+Also, thiopental has a long half-life, and it needs time for the drug to be eliminated from the body.
+If a very large initial dose is given, redistribution is minimal because the body is saturated with the drug; thus, recovery of consciousness requires the drug to be eliminated from the body.
+Because this process is not only slow (taking many hours or days) but also unpredictable in duration, barbiturates are unsatisfactory for the maintenance of anesthesia.